With almost 16% of the world’s population, India is the most diverse country on earth.

 Apart from the numerous folk tales, their movies teach them to even die for a friend if and when needed!

-Watch this scene from the 1975 cult blockbuster movie Sholay.
+Watch the climax scene from the 1975 cult blockbuster movie Sholay.
 Don’t skip any part if you want to experience the full range of emotions.

 The coin was rigged with Heads on both sides so that Jay could always win and have his say.
 He lays down his life to save his friend.